 Let’s say you have decided to structure your company with a Limited Liability Company (LLC).
 However, for certain reasons, you want to incorporate the company remotely.

-Then you must be wondering “How to start an LLC online?”
+You must be wondering “How to start an LLC online?”

 A long time ago, registering a company was a big issue with a huge amount of paperwork and physical presence.
 But thanks to digitalization as a global trend, you can now own an LLC in just a few clicks.